What is the Drinking Age in Countries Around the World?

 Around the world, many young people eagerly anticipate the day they will finally be of legal drinking age and allowed to purchase alcohol.
 Many countries have established a minimum age under which a person can consume or purchase alcohol.
 This age varies somewhat depending on cultural and social norms, generally falling between 16 and 25 years old.
 Let’s examine the drinking ages throughout the world in more detail.

-Drinking Age in the Middle East
+What Is the Legal Drinking Age in the Middle East?

-United Arab Emirates
+What is the Drinking Age in United Arab Emirates

-Because expats make up 89 percent of the UAE population, the country has continually adjusted its previously very conservative alcohol regulations since 2018.
+Because expats make up 89 percent of the UAE population, the country has continually adjusted its previously conservative alcohol regulations since 2018.
 To drink lawfully in the UAE, a person must be at least 21 years of age, and a Ministry of Tourism bylaw prohibits hotels from serving alcohol to people under the age of 21.
 Alcohol can only be drunk in licensed public areas or in private.
 Federal Law No. 3 of 1987 of the Penal Code states that anyone caught selling alcohol to someone deemed underage is prosecuted.

-The legal drinking age in Saudi Arabia is 18.
 Drug and alcohol violations are viewed as crimes against God in this nation, where Sharia and Islamic laws are strictly upheld.
 Saudi Arabia has harsh penalties for importing, manufacturing, possessing, and using alcohol.
 Those found guilty face long prison sentences, large fines, and even deportation from the nation.
 Trading in alcohol involves a stiffer term, and individuals selling alcohol to Saudi nationals have received harsh punishments.
 Import restrictions apply to liquor, cooking wines, wine-making kits, alcohol-distilling equipment, as well as literature that teaches how to produce such beverages.

 In Turkey, the legal drinking age is 18 years old.
 Store owners must post signs and labels stating they cannot sell tobacco products and alcoholic beverages to anybody under 18.
 Persons under 18 cannot work in the marketing and sales of alcoholic beverages and tobacco products.
 Recently, the government under President Erdogan has tightened alcohol restrictions in an attempt to move Islam even closer to the center of national affairs.
 During Ramadan, the country prohibits selling alcohol, and shuts down all alcohol counters.